queens-satellite-team/Space-School/lab5/lab5.md

 _Tip: During rework, protect nearby sensitive areas with tape, preferably **kapton tape**, if component is sensitive to [electrostatic discharge](https://en.wikipedia.org/wiki/Electrostatic_discharge)._

 ## 5.3 Practice Removing a Component
-My aplogies!
-I made a mistake earlier when I mentioned to solder a 1000 Ohm resistor for your blinky circuit -- it really should be a 330 Ohm resitory.
-To practice removing a component, please follow the steps outlined in Section 5 to remove the 1000 Ohm resistor for your blinky ciruit and replace it with a 330 Ohm resistor.
+My apologies!
+I made a mistake earlier when I mentioned to solder a 1000 Ohm resistor for your blinky circuit -- it really should be a 330 Ohm resistor.
+To practice removing a component, please follow the steps outlined in Section 5 to remove the 1000 Ohm resistor for your blinky circuit and replace it with a 330 Ohm resistor.

 # Section 6 - Cleaning